vongomben/lutopia/_posts/2024-03-17-Ozora-2024-2024-festival-talk.md

 <br><br>
 When I think back to the Lutopia years, I am always amazed at how extremely inclusive it was, allowing many people who would traditionally see themselves as distant from technology to get their hands on it.
 To have fun with it.
 <br><br>
-Learning how to solder electronic components and even programming, (in the years I carried a PC with me to program tinymatrix or neopixels), playing with LEDs and batteries, and understanding how technology is a means and not an end, and how this tool could allow us to play an active role in society.
-So ultimately, one of the purposes of the workshop is a very strong political message of reappropriation of tools in an era when we are increasingly inclined to benefit passively from them.
+Learning how to solder electronic components, repairing devices and even programming, (in the years I carried a PC with me to program tinymatrix or neopixels), playing with LEDs and batteries, and understanding how technology is a means and not an end, and how this tool could allow us to play an active role in society.
+So ultimately, <strong>one of the purposes of the workshop is a very strong political message of reappropriation of tools in an era when we are increasingly inclined to benefit passively from them</strong>.
 <br><br>
 These transformational festivals (small, anonymous <a href="https://en.wikipedia.org/wiki/Temporary_Autonomous_Zone" target="_blank"> TAZs </a>) seem to be meant to confront in your head a new idea, to free your brain to a sea of possibilities.
 <br><br>